 Under Networking > Connectivity > Tier-1 Gateways, open the predefined gateway.

 Click the Tier-1 gateway’s IP Address Management setting and associate it with the DHCP server created above.

-Configure a DNS forwarder in NSX-T Manager or the Azure portal:
+If your AVS environment was created before July 2021 do the following to configure a DNS forwarder in NSX Manager or the Azure portal:

 When installing the Tanzu CLI, deploying management clusters, and performing other operations, follow the instructions for vSphere, not the instructions for Azure.
 Configure the management cluster with: